-- arrive in class on time, with the textbooks/materials containing readings assigned for a class meeting, HAVING ALREADY READ the assigned texts - be prepared for pop quizzes covering reading content - arrive in class with due assignments in hand and/or assignments already submitted in D2L - practice active listening skills in class - follow verbal and written instructions carefully both in class and outside of class (in D2L, for instance) - be prepared to complete short in-class writing assignments (in addition to writing assignments outside of class meetings) - contribute meaningfully and actively to in-class group work - engage meaningfully, thoughtfully, and consistently in class discussions - be ready to prepare and give presentations in class (both on-the-spot presentations and more formal presentations as assigned throughout the course) - learn how to use new software, technology, applications, etc. as needed - ensure that you are using technology in class (computers, laptops, tablets, cell phones, etc.) only to work on class-related materials - write all correspondence for this course (emails, text messages, etc.) in a professional manner using technical writing techniques - honor your commitments to your group members both in and outside of class - be respectful of your peers and your instructor-we are all learning together in a semi-simulated professional environment (it is a classroom rather than a job); however, it is best to learn how to collaborate and work with others courteously before you enter the workplace in any capacity
+- arrive to class on time, with the textbooks/materials containing readings assigned for a class meeting, HAVING ALREADY READ the assigned texts - be prepared for pop quizzes covering reading content - arrive in class with due assignments in hand and/or assignments already submitted in D2L - practice active listening skills in class - follow verbal and written instructions carefully both in class and outside of class (in D2L, for instance) - be prepared to complete short in-class writing assignments (in addition to writing assignments outside of class meetings) - · contribute meaningfully and actively to in-class group discussions and group work - be ready to prepare and give presentations in class (both on-the-spot presentations and more formal presentations as assigned throughout the course) - learn how to use new software, technology, applications, etc. as needed - ensure that you are using technology in class (computers, laptops, tablets, cell phones, etc.) only to work on class-related materials - write all correspondence for this course (emails, text messages, etc.) in a professional manner using professional writing principles as your guide - honor your commitments to your group members both in and outside of class - be respectful of your peers and your instructor-we are all learning together in a semi-simulated professional environment (it is a classroom rather than a job); however, it is best to learn how to collaborate and work with others courteously before you enter the workplace in any capacity